techidaily/site-win11-tips/source/_posts/how-to-mend-flickering-screens-in-windows-11.md

  If the problem continues, it might be that the newest driver hasn't patched the problem.
 If the screen flickering occurred after a driver update, try rolling back to an older version.

- Follow the steps above to uninstall the driver, then head to the old driver page for either[AMD](https://www.amd.com/en/support) ,[NVIDIA](https://www.nvidia.com/Download/Find.aspx) , or[Intel](https://downloadcenter.intel.com/product/80939/Graphics) .
+ Follow the steps above to uninstall the driver, then head to the old driver page for either [AMD](https://www.amd.com/en/support) ,[NVIDIA](https://www.nvidia.com/Download/Find.aspx) , or [Intel](https://downloadcenter.intel.com/product/80939/Graphics) .
 This might be a bit of trial and error, but try selecting one released when your screen wasn't flickering.

 ## 4\.
 Reseat Your Graphics Card